Value of Traditional Books in Early Literacy

 Regardless of the medium, the reading process benefits kids with opportunities to ask questions, make comments, and express their emotions.

-1. Tips for small group reading
+2. Tips for reading to preschoolers

 Traditional books for early readers

-Examine the cover for characters or words that might provide clues to the story.
+• Examine the cover for characters or words that might provide clues to the story.

-Identify the title, the author and the illustrator.
+• Identify the title, the author and the illustrator.

-Draw attention to the way words are made up of the letters of the alphabet, displayed on the chart on the classroom wall!
+• Draw attention to the way words are made up of the letters of the alphabet, displayed on the chart on the classroom wall!

-Read slowly and clearly, pausing when necessary to allow words to be explained, details in images to be pointed out, or personal experiences to be related.
+• Read slowly and clearly, pausing when necessary to allow words to be explained, details in images to be pointed out, or personal experiences to be related.

-2. Tips for independent reading
+3. Tips to encourage independent reading

 Book shelf for easy access of kids books

-Make books accessible on low shelves or tables so children can make selections on their own.
+• Make books accessible on low shelves or tables so children can make selections on their own.

-Limit the number of titles on the shelf at one time.
+• Limit the number of titles on the shelf at one time.
 Too many options can be distracting.

-Keep covers visible.
+• Keep covers visible.
 Avoid stacking books.

-Refresh titles often.
+• Refresh titles often.

 Read and enjoy!